jlesage/docker-handbrake/README.md

 > Use the `INSTALL_PACKAGES` environment variable to install additional
 > packages needed by features implemented via hooks.

-### Temporary Conversion Directory
+### Staging Conversion Directory

-Videos being converted are written to a hidden, temporary directory under the root of the output directory (`/output` by default).
+Videos being converted are written to a hidden, staging directory under the root of the output directory (`/output` by default).
 Once conversion completes successfully, the video file is moved to its final location.